-There are plenty of bike racks on campus.
-However even a bike is not essential, most departments and accommodation are within walking distance.
-Always lock your bike with a D-lock or two and insure your bike against theft along with all of your other valuables.
+A great way of getting around but make sure you have a helmet and lights and always lock your bike with a D-lock or two and insure your bike against theft along with all of your other valuables.

 Definitely not essential and often discouraged due limited parking space and risk of damage/theft.
 Dump the car and save on petrol, insurance, tax and also get a boost to your fitness regime!